rwbr/flutter_neat_and_clean_calendar/README.md

 ///     If left empty, the calendar will use the string "Today".
 /// [allDayEventText] is a [String].
 With this property you can set the caption of the all day event.
 If left empty, the
 ///     calendar will use the string "All day".
+/// [multiDayEndText] is a [String].
+With this property you can set the caption of the end of a multi day event.
+If left empty, the
+///    calendar will use the string "End".
 /// [eventColor] lets you optionally specify the color of the event (dot).
 If the [CleanCaendarEvents] property color is not set, the
 ///     calendar will use this parameter.
 /// [eventDoneColor] with this property you can define the color of "done" events, that is events in the past.